Florida's Finest Fruit Trees

 Larvae grow from about 1 mm to 6 mm in length and may travel along plant leaves and branches up to 40 feet in search of prey.
 In 2 to 5 days the larvae emerge as dark alligator-like flightless creatures with orange spots.
 The larvae eat 50 to 60 aphids per day.
 After 21 days the larva attaches itself by the abdomen to a leaf or other surface to pupate.
 Within a week or less the adults emerge depending on the temperature, completing the cycle.
 Temperatures between 61°F to 82°F are ideal. ladybugs won't fly in the evening or when temperature are 55°F or lower Ladybugs often produce several generations to continue helping the gardener keep the bad guys in check.

-How to release your lady bugs
+How to release ladybugs

 Okay your package of lady bugs just arrived and you are anxious to get them out into the garden or around the yard.
 Hopefully your lady bugs arrived overnight mail or at least by priority mail.
 They probably are in a net bag and you may have ordered a few thousand.